- Life & Money

 Some riders are more readily available than others.
 These include:

-- Additional Purchase Benefit: The Additional Purchase Benefit (APB) is a rider that allows the insured individual to purchase additional life insurance during specific timeframes or when you experience certain life events without needing to prove their insurability.
+2. Additional Purchase Benefit: The Additional Purchase Benefit (APB) is a rider that allows the insured individual to purchase additional life insurance (during specific time frames or when they experience certain life events) without needing to prove their insurability.
 These dates typically coincide with the individual reaching a certain age.
-For example, an APB rider might allow you to purchase additional insurance when you reach very specific ages like: 22, 25, 28, 31, 34, 37 and 40.
+For example, an APB rider might allow you to purchase additional insurance when you reach very specific ages, like 22, 25, 28, 31, 34, 37 and 40.

 This rider is popular among individuals expecting major life changes, such as getting married or having a child, which would, in theory, justify higher levels of coverage.
-It allows the individual to purchase only the level of coverage that they need at the moment, while providing the opportunity to increase their coverage when needed.
+It allows the individual to purchase only the level of coverage that they need at the moment while providing the opportunity to increase their coverage when needed without having to worry about changes to their health.

 This type of rider is also commonly known as a guaranteed insurability rider because the insured individual can add coverage even if their health declines in the future.